No form of combined reporting of results of operations by a group or affiliates is permitted.

 The Regulations cover transactions between related parties, including PEs and employees, and also prescribe the transfer pricing methods and documentation that entities are required to maintain and retain.

 The Regulations also require entities with related-party transactions to file a return on an annual basis.
-There is a new Transfer Pricing Regulations, 2020 (L.I.2412) which was entered into force in November 2020.
+There are new Transfer Pricing Regulations, 2020 (L.I.2412), which entered into force in November 2020.